rafa2000/ipyjs/README.md

 * **`three_in_ipython`** three.js inside IPython example.

-**Note**: You may want to download the notebooks and run them on your computer.
+**Note**: You may want to download each notebook, inspect the code, and run it on your computer to actually see the generated charts or dynamic tables.
 I haven't put an autorun on the JavaScript code yet.
 If you have some suggestions please clone and make a pull request.
 I had just the reqular autostart but it worked only for the first graph using it.
 I need a way to execute in a synchronous way several charts inside the notebooks.